PMiranda98/NextChapter/README.md

 #### Search service

 All users can view all live advertisements on the homepage, where this service is used.<br/>
-It acts as a subscriber to message queues used by the advertisement when an advertisement is created, updated or deleted so that it can maintain data consistency.
+It acts as a subscriber to message queues used by the advertisement service when an advertisement is created, updated or deleted so that it can maintain data consistency.

 #### Inventory service

-Authenticated users can view, add, update or delete items to their inventory.
-This service integrates with a third-party service called ‘Cloudinary’, where each item photo uploaded by users is stored.
+Authenticated users can view, add, update or delete items to their inventory.<br/> This service integrates with a third-party service called ‘Cloudinary’, where each item photo uploaded by users is stored.

 #### Offer service

 Authenticated users can view, create, update or delete offers.
-When creating an offer, a user can specify whether they want to purchase with a certain amount or if it wants to make an exchange with books from their inventory.<br/>
+When creating an offer, users can specify whether they want to purchase with a certain amount or make an exchange with books from their inventory.<br/>
 It acts has both publisher and subscriber to the event bus.
 Wherever an offer is created, updated or deleted, a message is published to the event bus.
 This service subscribes to a message queue used by the advertisement service when an advertisement is deleted.<br/>
-It hosts a background service that checks for offers in pending state that have passed a certain date, if found, the service it will mark the offers as rejected.<br/> Additionally, it uses gRPC during offer creation, so that it can ask the advertisement service if the advertisement mentioned in the offer still available and live.
+It hosts a background service that checks for offers in pending state that have passed a certain date, if found, the service it will mark the offers as rejected.<br/>
+Additionally, it uses gRPC during offer creation, so that it can ask the advertisement service if the advertisement mentioned in the offer still available and live.

 #### Identity service